killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 ***

-<p class="dropcap">Am I missing the point?
+Am I missing the point?
 Is this all just a bunch of word salad?
 Do I hate that Barack Obama was president?
-These are all questions I'm happy to answer: I don't think so, I hope not, and of course not.</p>
+These are all questions I'm happy to answer: I don't think so, I hope not, and of course not.

 But the questions above are questions that I have never been happy to answer.